ewfx/gaied-ai-anywhere/README.md

 🔹 Pillow & pytesseract – OCR for extracting text from images.

-🔹 LangChain & LangGraph – Used for AI-driven classification and automation.
+🔹 LangChain & LangGraph – Used for Agentic AI-driven classification and automation.

 🔹 LangChain-Docling – Efficient document handling and analysis.